package-url/purl-spec/README.rst

 - **version**: the version of the package.
 Optional.
 - **qualifiers**: extra qualifying data for a package such as an OS, architecture, a distro, etc. Optional and type-specific.
+  Multiple qualifiers must be separated with "&" and the keys should be sorted by key in the "C" locale.
 - **subpath**: extra subpath within a package, relative to the package root.
   Optional.